Farmer designers, agriculture on the move

 Museum ticket + 1€

-Exhibition booklet given free of charge to each visitor or downloadable on our website.
+Exhibition booklet given free of charge to each visitor or downloadable on this page

 The team of the madd-bordeaux will present to you other events linked with all the associate collaborators and partners and the different sponsors of the Gardens in the city.
 Meetings, round-table discussions and conferences will be organised for the entire duration of the exhibition.
 These events will give the floor to the farmers, the main players in the agroecological transition, designers, scientists, biologists and agronomists, whose words and points of view represent as many different ways of addressing the themes of the exhibition.